Engaged Encounter is a programme of Anglican Marriage Encounter © 2019 Anglican Marriage Encounter -

 Marriage Encounter believes that marriage should be a deep source of joy and vitality.
 Both weekend programmes are run to enable married couples to experience the full richness and intimacy possible in marriage, and recognise in their own terms their vision for their relationship.
 The couples learn communication techniques appropriate to the stage of their relationship specifically intended to support and encourage an ongoing attitude of intimate and responsible living.
 The movement also offers ongoing support for those who wish to continue their journey with others of like mind.

-The weekends present a Christian understanding of marriage based on the bible, and
+The weekends present a Christian understanding of marriage based on the bible, and are presented in a way that is accessible to Christians and non-Christians alike.

 Throughout the world Marriage Encounter is structured along denominational lines.
 Each Expression of Marriage Encounter works within the doctrines of its own Church, but in all cases the charities are independent of the church itself.
 In the UK there are three independent charities offering weekends: